Loading Events

 Click HERE for details and registration information.
 This program is offered free of charge but seating is limited so register soon!

 Thank you to Humanities WA for their support in bringing this event to Vancouver.
-Special thanks to the NAACP Vancouver for joining us as our promotional partner for our 2024 series of speaker events.
-We appreciate you!
+Special thanks to Umpqua Bank for their sponsorship support, and to the NAACP Vancouver for joining us as our promotional partner for our 2024 series of speaker events.

 Details